minhhb9x/Plasmodium-Development-Stage-Recognition-Metrics/README.md

   ```
   We also define arguments to read ground truth and prediction:
   ```
-  det_dir # the directory of prediction in format xywh gt_dir # the directory of ground truth in format xywh confusion_matrix # output directory of confusion matrix
+  det_dir # the directory of prediction in format xywh relative gt_dir # the directory of ground truth in format xywh relative confusion_matrix # output directory of confusion matrix
   ```